-In addition to understanding your style, the report will identify ways that you can apply your style strengths or modify your style weaknesses in order to meet the needs of a particular prospect or customer.
-This is called adaptability.
-Social scientists call it "social intelligence."
-There has been a lot written lately on how your social intelligence is just as important as your Intelligence Quotient (IQ) in being successful in today's world.
-In some cases, social intelligence is even more important than IQ.
-The concept of adaptability is discussed in detail in the What is Behavioral Adaptability? section of this report.
+In addition to understanding your DISC style, Part II (Application of DISC Styles) covers behavioral adaptability - ways you can apply your style strengths or modify your style weaknesses in order to meet the needs of a particular situation or individual.
+Social scientists call it social intelligence (EIQ) which may be just as important, or even more important, as your Intelligence Quotient (IQ) in being successful in today's world.

-Part I Understanding Yourself
+PART I Understanding Yourself